Free Case Review

-- The defect must have been created during the design stage, the manufacture stage, or the shipping stage.
+- The defect must have been created during the design stage, the manufacturing stage, or the shipping stage.

-Inaccurate or incomplete instructions on how to use the product, or poorly crafted marketing materials, can also be deemed defect, and contribute to a products liability claim.
+Inaccurate or incomplete instructions on how to use the product or poorly crafted marketing materials can also be deemed defective.
+Products that fail to contain proper warnings are also considered defective.

 Almost any product that is sold can cause harm to a consumer.
-Some of the common types of defective product cases you can review with our Chicago product liability lawyers are:
+Some of the common types of defective product cases our Chicago product liability lawyers handle are:

 - Electrical products.
-Appliances, entertainment products, and every electrical product should be designed and manufactured so the consumer can use and enjoy the item without fear of being hurt.
-Products must come with instructions that make sense and are effective.
+Appliances, entertainment products, power tools, and every electrical product should be designed and manufactured so the consumer can use and enjoy the item without fear of being shocked, electrocuted, or burned.

 - Toys and products for children.
-Children are especially susceptible to harm or even death when a toy, a crib, or any product designed for a child doesn’t work.
+Children are especially susceptible to harm or even death when a toy, a crib, a bed, or any product designed for a child doesn’t work.
 Children don’t anticipate danger or know how to react when it occurs.
 Products designed for children must be safe.
 Unsafe children’s products include cribs, car seats, any item that might cause choking, and any clothing that might be flammable.

 - Medical products and medicines.
 Prosthetic equipment and heart monitors should not cause additional harm.
-Pharmaceuticals and drugs should not worsen a patient’s conditions.
+Pharmaceuticals and drugs should not worsen a patient’s condition.
 Anyone who makes or supplies bad devices or medicines should be held accountable.
 Many hip implants and vaginal and hernial mesh products have caused severe infections and other types of harm.
 Knee replacements and defibrillators have been known to fail – often requiring surgery to remove or replace them.

 - Workplace machinery and tools.
 When forklifts, scaffolds, or any piece of equipment or tool fails to work, the makers and the sellers may be liable.